AlGepe/OmniSnippets_JS/docs/stdCustomJS/imgBasic.rst

 your image to appear on top of the calculator, and for that we have a special section.

-We have also made a small list of **html tags** that are useful (or compulsory) when adding an image and the bottom of this page.
+We have also made a small list of **html attributes** that are useful (or compulsory) when adding an image (at the bottom of this page).

 For now, let's start with the most simple example of how to include an image to your calculator anywhere, or almost anywhere.